hasip-timurtas/NFT-DApp/README.md

 ### 3. Setting Up Environment Variables
 #### Blockchain Configuration

-Create a .env file in the blockchain directory with the following content:
+Create a .env file in the blockchain directory with the following content (For smart contract deployment):

 ```ini
 ETH_PRIVATE_KEY=your_metamask_private_key